brain-score/vision/README.md

 Only necessary if you plan to change code.

 1. If you want to access private S3 data, get permissions for the DiCarlo Lab Amazon S3 account
-    1. There are several accounts, you want the one numbered 848242192475.
-[Chris Shay](cshay@mit.edu) can get you access
+    1. The lab has several S3 accounts.
+You need to have access to the one numbered 848242192475 (the one where MTurk experiments are stored).
+Ask [Chris Shay](cshay@mit.edu) to grant access to you
-    2. Configure your AWS credentials files: using awscli `aws configure` (options e.g. region `us-east-1`, format `json`)
+    2. Configure your AWS credentials files using awscli:
+      1. Install awscli using `pip install awscli`
+      2. Run `aws configure`
+        - region: `us-east-1`
+        - output format: `json`
 2. Clone the Git repository to wherever you keep repositories:
     * `cd ~/dev`
     * `git clone git@github.com:dicarlolab/brain-score.git`